-"Improving," she replied, summarizing the vegetarian meals she'd made.
-"Everything has at least been edible so far.
-But when it works, I feel pride; I created this."
+"Improving," she replied, summarizing the vegan meals she'd made.
+"Everything has been edible so far.
+When it works, I feel pride; I created this."
 Leilani beamed.

 Adon volunteered that he'd been meditating for fifteen minutes every morning.
 "I'd like to make it a more regular habit.
 We'll see if it sticks."
 The group offered suggestions and encouragement.